-Current challenges for the

-visitor economy of Yorke Peninsula include:
+Current challenges for the visitor economy of Yorke Peninsula include:

-- Low spend per night of domestic overnight visitors - Seasonality: 35% of visits by domestic overnight visitors occur during summer, whereas only 18% of the visitations from this segment were in winter. - Poor linkage of local produce and tourism: contradicting the rich agriculture and seafood of Yorke resources Peninsula. the region's local produce is not recognised tourists' at touchpoints.
+- Low spend per night of domestic overnight visitors - Seasonality: 35% of visits by domestic overnight visitors occur during summer, whereas only 18% of the visitations from this segment were in winter. - Poor linkage of local produce and tourism: contradicting the rich agriculture and seafood resources of Yorke Peninsula, region's the local produce is not recognised tourists' at touchpoints.